Skip to main content

 • you have blisters that keep coming back

-• your skin is hot, swollen and red or a blister is filled with pus or blood
+• a blister is filled with pus or blood

 Treatment for bullous pemphigoid

-Treatment can help your skin heal, stop new patches or blisters appearing, and reduce the chance of your skin getting infected.
+Treatment can help your skin heal, stop new patches or blisters appearing, and lower the chances of your skin getting infected.

 Your skin should eventually heal without scarring, but it might be a bit darker than it was before.